hipages/docker-rabbitmq/README.md

 # hipages/rabbitmq

-A customised version of the [official image][official-image] for rabbitmq.
+A customised version of the [official image][official-image] for RabbitMQ.

 The image includes the [prometheus_rabbitmq_exporter][prometheus-rabbitmq-exporter] to enable monitoring.
 It's a companion for the helm chart [rabbitmq-ha][rabbitmq-ha].